tracim/tracim/backend/doc/setting.md

 To enable the reply by email feature, you first need to activate the API key authentication mechanism (see section Activating API Key Authentification),

+## Adapt Email Notification Feature

+To make this feature work you first need a working email notification(section Enabling the Mail Notification Feature)

+#### Multiple email address notification
+For best support, it's better to use email address per id, like:

+    email.notification.from.email = test_user+{user_id}@supersmtpserver.ndd
+    email.notification.reply_to.email = test_user+{content_id}@supersmtpserver.ndd
+    email.notification.references.email = test_user+{content_id}@supersmtpserver.ndd

+This configuration should work out of the box on some provider as they do already support "+" subaddressing, and provide the most compatibility.
+An other way to make the feature working is by setting a wildcard alias in your email provided, for example:

+    tracim.content.{content_id}@supersmtpserver.ndd -> tracim.notification@supersmtpserver.ndd

+with a configuration like that:

+    email.notification.from.email = tracim.notification@supersmtpserver.ndd
+    email.notification.reply_to.email = tracim.content.{content_id}@supersmtpserver.ndd
+    email.notification.references.email = tracim.content.{content_id}@supersmtpserver.ndd

+#### One email address notification

+if you can't provide a wildcard and can't support subadressing and want a reply-to feature with only one named email address, the only last solution is by setting References Header.

+This solution is worst as it give less compatibility throught email client.
+Some email client (like Sogo) have issue to return properly References Header in mail response, which break threading behavior, and does break reply to feature too .
+Email from these client are retrieved but can't be correctly associated to one item.

+You can do this with a configuration like that:

+    email.notification.from.email = tracim.notification@supersmtpserver.ndd
+    email.notification.reply_to.email = tracim.notification@supersmtpserver.ndd
+    # References headers doesn't have to be a true email address.
+    email.notification.references.email = tracim.content.{content_id}@supersmtpserver.ndd

+### Install Email Feature

 to activate reply by email, the smallest config is as follows:

     # Email reply configuration